 Contact Us Today for Help

 Are you interested in learning more about how to trace commingled assets or protecting your separate property from becoming commingled during your marriage?
-If so, call the office or contact our Tampa family lawyers at the law office of Blair H. Chan, III today to schedule a free consultation of your case now.
+If so, call the office or contact our Tampa family lawyers at the law office of Blair H. Chan, III today to schedule an initial consultation of your case now.